Skip to content

 A practical reading of this segment is:

-1. use Lenox to keep the western side of the continuation leisure-forward and recognizable
+1. use Lenox to keep the western side of the stretch leisure-forward and recognizable

 2. let Lee carry the most practical stop weight and overnight logic

-3. use Becket as the lighter eastward continuation stop
+3. use Becket as the lighter eastward stretch stop

-4. keep the segment intentionally bounded rather than pushing too far toward the Springfield side too early
+4. keep the segment intentionally compact rather than pushing too far toward the Springfield side too early

 Short-stop towns